-(18) Alger Hiss wrote a memo during this event opposing giving Soviet republics individual U.N. votes.
+(23) While attending this event, Alger Hiss wrote a memo opposing giving Soviet republics individual U.N. votes.
 A French zone of occupation in Germany was negotiated at this meeting, which also produced a pledge for free elections in Poland that was not kept.
 At this meeting, the Kuril Islands, half of Sakhalin, and access to railroads in Manchuria were promised in exchange for the USSR declaring war on Japan.
 For the point, name this 1945 meeting of Stalin, Churchill, and Roosevelt at a Soviet resort town.